Nobody Is Ever Missing: Plot

 Roman is relieved to learn from Gerri that no one died in the rocket explosion.
 Connor announces his presidential ambitions to his siblings.
 Kendall runs into Greg outside the castle, who reveals that he kept copies of the documents pertaining to crimes on Waystar's cruises and uses them as leverage to request a better position within the company.
 Kendall is impressed and agrees to Greg's wishes.
 Shiv and Tom return to their bedroom, where Shiv confides to Tom that she feels she is better suited for a non-monogamous relationship, and admits her affair with Nate.
-Tom forgives her and ejects Nate from the wedding.
+Tom forgives her but ejects Nate from the wedding.

 Kendall wanders outside the castle searching for drugs and runs into Andrew "Doddy" Dodds, the waiter whom Logan had fired earlier.
-The waiter does ketamine and offers some to Kendall, but before also partaking, Kendall realizes it's not cocaine and insists he needs some coke instead.
-Despite some minor protests at being unable to drive while under the influence, Kendall offers to drive to Dodds' contact to procure the coke.
-As they approach a bridge, they swerve to avoid hitting a deer, landing the car into nearby water.
+The waiter does ketamine and offers some to Kendall, but Kendall insists he needs some coke instead.
+Since Dodds feels unfit to drive, Kendall offers to drive to his contact to procure the coke.
+As they approach a bridge, a deer appears on the road.
+A startled Dodd reaches out and grabs the steering wheel, landing the car in the water below.
 Unable to save Dodds from drowning, Kendall flees the scene and returns to the wedding in shock.
-Having lost his keycard in the crash, Kendall breaks into his own bedroom, showers, and rejoins the crowd to keep up appearances with his family.
+Having lost his key card in the crash, he breaks into his own bedroom, showers, and rejoins the crowd on the dance floor to keep up appearances with his family.

-The police investigate the case the following morning, and recover Kendall's room key at the crash site.
+The police investigate the case the following morning and recover Kendall's key card at the crash site.
 Logan concocts a cover story suggesting that Dodds stole Kendall's key card, but privately tells Kendall he knows he is responsible.
 Logan promises to make the case go away if Kendall calls off the takeover and attends rehab.
 Kendall obliges and breaks down crying in his father's arms.